 - Recommended to have had a UROP or other relevant professional experience (internships, work experience), but not mandatory.

-- A culture course and participation in other MIT-Brazil campus events is strongly encouraged.
+- A culture course and participation in other MISTI Brazil campus events is strongly encouraged.

 - Spots for first year students are extremely limited.
 First year students are encouraged to delay applying to the program until their sophomore year, unless they are committed to Brazil and taking Portuguese classes.
-Talk to the MIT-Brazil director if you have questions.
+Talk to the MISTI Brazil director if you have questions.

 LANGUAGE